-Naturalists, like atheists, do not believe in an actual God that may cause miracles.
+Naturalists, like atheists, do not believe in an actual God that can cause miracles.

 But rather than the focus in the word, atheist, on what is not believed, those who describe themselves as naturalists choose to focus on what is believed in a worldview based in an understanding of the natural world.
 One thought in preferring this name is that naturalist gives a more positive focus and a broader scope that can include appreciation for some approaches to religion.